-- (a) is a representative of a member of the company (appointed under clause 23) - (b) is 18 years of age or older - (c) gives the company their signed consent to act as a director of the company, and - (d) is not ineligible to be a director under the Corporations Act or the ACNC Act. - (e) Any appointment of a director to fill a casual vacancy shall only be for the remainder of the term set out under 37.2 (c) or 37.5 in respect of the position being so filled. - 37.13 Any individual Member Centre may only have a maximum of two (2) persons concurrently serving as Directors, following those Directors having been appointed under the above clause 23. - 37.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting.
+(a) is a representative of a member of the company (appointed under clause 23)

+(b)(a) is 18 years of age or older

+(c)(b) gives the company their signed consent to act as a director of the company, and

+(d)(c) is not ineligible to be a director under the Corporations Act or the ACNC Act.

+- 37.13 Any individual Member Centre may only have a maximum of two (2) of its Members concurrently serving as Directors. - 37.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting.